21 Simple Stress Management Techniques List that Works

 Taking a long weekend is one of the most effective stress management techniques for working people.

-As long as you get entirely disconnected from work and other mental stressors, it will definitely help to relieve stress.
+As long as you get entirely disconnected from work and other mental stressors, it will help to relieve stress.

-Moreover, your cortisol levels and your immune system will benefit from a third day without emails, constant messaging, and related restless thought patterns.
+Moreover, your cortisol levels and immune system will benefit from a third day without emails, constant messaging, and related restless thought patterns.

 Taking a long weekend and enjoying nature is a simple stress management technique

-Mindfulness-Based Stress Reduction Techniques (MBSR)
+Mindfulness-Based Stress Management Techniques

-#17 Use Mental Affirmations
+17. Use Mental Affirmations

-A recent study conducted at the University of Minnesota suggests that meditative and mindful practices positively impact biological stress system functioning.
+A recent study at the University of Minnesota suggests that meditative and mindful practices positively impact biological stress system functioning.

 Additionally, researchers at the Alberta Cancer Board have shown that gentle activities like meditation, yoga, and relaxation exercises are quite impactful.

-Honestly, it’s not easy to start meditating, especially if you are a busy business person with an almost restless mind.
+It’s not easy to start meditating, especially if you are a busy business person with an almost restless mind.
 I failed my first attempt to begin meditating based on literature.

 Hence, meditation is like a muscle.
 You need to practice regularly to build it up.